aboutcode-org/scancode-toolkit/docs/source/getting-started/contribute/contributing-code.rst

 failed tests with the ``--lf`` option, for instance: ``pytest -vvs --lf`` would only run only test functions that failed in the previous run.

-Because we have a lot of tests (over 29,000), we organized theses in test suites using pytest markers that are defined in the ``conftest.py`` pytest plugin.
+Because we have a lot of tests (over 29,000), we organized these in test suites using pytest markers that are defined in the ``conftest.py`` pytest plugin.
 These are enabled by adding a ``--test-suite`` option to the pytest command.